MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ---
-title: Set up an environment to use asset capture in Dynamics 365 Remote Assist
+title: Set up an environment to use CDS based features in Dynamics 365 Remote Assist
 author: dhgoelmsft
-description: How to set up an environment for the asset capture public preview ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: How to set up an environment for the asset capture public preview ms.author: dhgoel ms.date: 09/22/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Set up an environment to use asset capture in Dynamics 365 Remote Assist
+# Install Dynamics 365 Remote Assist model-driven app

+## Overview

 This tutorial is the first of a series.
 As you progress through the series, you'll learn how to<: